aipowerorg/aipowerorg.github.io/docs/Write/modules.md

     -   Column C: Category ID
     -   Column D: Author Username
     -   Column E: Post Type Slug
+    -   Column F: Schedule Date (YYYY-MM-DD HH:MM)
-    -   **Column F: Status (Optional)**.
+    -   **Column G: Status (Optional)**.
 The plugin will write "Processed on [Date]" to this column after successfully generating an article.
 Rows with any value in the Status column will be skipped in future runs.

 <img src={sheetid} />